FarazPatankar/fpl-api-node/README.md

 import * as fplapi from 'fpl-api-node';

 fplapi.findEntry(entryId).then((data) => console.log(data));

 ```

-## Documentation
+## API

-Please refer to the [Wiki for further documentation](https://github.com/tgreyuk/fpl-api-node/wiki).
+Please refer to the [Wiki for API docs](https://github.com/tgreyuk/fpl-api-node/wiki).

+## Other

+### TypeScript

+fpl-api-node is packaged with [TypeScript](http://www.typescriptlang.org/) definitions.

+### Caching

+There is in-built request caching currently set to 2 hours but looking at options to make this more intelligent.